incuna/django-user-management/README.md

     class User(ActiveUserMixin, PermissionsMixin, AbstractBaseUser):
         pass

-If you want to use the `VeryifyEmailMixin` then substitute it for `ActiveUserMixin`
+If you want to use the `VerifyEmailMixin` then substitute it for `ActiveUserMixin`

 Make sure your custom user model in added to `INSTALLED_APPS` and set